Update Feb 2021: See additional new images of the Sunnyside Powerhouse.

 By July, nine of the streetcars were seized by the sheriff, and the bills were still unpaid.
 Joost, his brother Fabian, and another capitalist, came up with $200,000 bond, and this was supposed to hold the wolves at bay for a while, but the inevitable was on its way.

 The following year the final nails went into the coffin.
 A judge ruled that Joost’s last-ditch attempt to extract more money from his unremunerated shareholders was illegal.
 Other lawsuits piled up.
 A receiver for the railway was named.

-Even CEA Foerster, Joost’s attorney—who had been at Joost’s side since he was a sixteen-year-old clerk at the Mission Street Joost Brothers hardware store—abandoned the sinking ship.
-Foerster (who later founded Morrison & Foerster with AF Morrison) represented CA Spreckels in his bid to recover money from the Joosts that he’d invested the electric railway.
+Even CEA Foerster, Joost’s nephew and corporate attorney—who had been at Joost’s side since he was a sixteen-year-old clerk at the Mission Street Joost Brothers hardware store—abandoned the sinking ship.
+Foerster went on to represent CA Spreckels in his bid to recover his money from the Joosts.

 In 1896, a consortium of investors, including Adolph B Spreckels and John D Spreckels, bought up the line at a discount.
 In 1901 it became part of United Railroads of San Francisco.

 - For more about the technical aspects of the electrical system, the cars, and the tracks, read this account—though it still contains the error about “Isaac” Joost, the nonexistent Joost brother!

 - Read this contemporary account of the Sunnyside Powerhouse, in Street Railways Journal, July 1893.
 Page one.
 Page two.
 (Google Books Source.)

 - SF Chronicle archives (sign in with SF Public Library card): http://infoweb.newsbank.com.ezproxy.sfpl.org/resources/search/nb?p=AMNEWS&t=pubname%3A142051F45F422A02%257CSFCB%21Multiple%2BPublications&b=pubname